gasparian/multiclass-semantic-segmentation/README.md

  - add distillation to train smaller network (??);

 In progress:
- - add post-processing - drop clusters on each predicted class;
+ - add post-processing - for README visualizations;
  - make predictions on random sample of test set on eval phase;
  - get validation statistics for each class;